Residency Program in Dentistry and Oral Surgery

 - The program will provide a review of the basic science areas of veterinary medicine as they pertain to dentistry, and of the applicable aspects of human dentistry as they pertain to animals.

-- The program will provide instruction to the individual (1) while in clinics in the Dentistry and Oral Surgery Service of the Veterinary Medical Teaching Hospital (VMTH); (2) as a consultant to the Equine and Zoological Medicine Services of the VMTH or the California Regional Primate Research Center; (3) through elective course work at the UC San Francisco Dental School; (4) and through attendance of scientific meetings and continuing education courses.
+- The program will provide instruction to the individual (1) while in clinics in the Dentistry and Oral Surgery Service of the Veterinary Medical Teaching Hospital (VMTH); (2) as a consultant to the Equine and Zoological Medicine Services of the VMTH or the California Regional Primate Research Center; (3) and through attendance of scientific meetings and continuing education courses.

 - The program will provide the individual with the opportunity to instruct while in the Dental Operatory and in dental laboratory courses.

 - The program will encourage clinical research and provide a basis for a Ph.D. program.

 Veterinary dentistry is a relatively new and rapidly expanding specialty with excellent employment opportunities both in private practice as in academia.
 The residency program at UC Davis provides exceptional opportunities in advanced oral surgery and clinical research.

 Structure and organization

 The program is based on twelve calendar months per year for three years, of which approximately 66.6-75% will be spent in rotations on the Dentistry and Oral Surgery Service with a board-certified veterinary dentist present.
 In addition, approximately 33.3-25% of the time will be spent in any of the following ways:

 - Fulfillment of the requirements for anesthesiology and radiology.

 - Basic research or clinical investigation, and preparation of manuscripts.